Today’s topic is something many of you, our listeners, vegan and vegan-curious alike, have expressed is a struggle… disordered eating.

 The word “freedom” is the number one word clients who we’ve helped build a healthy relationship with food and their bodies use.
 People like Erin, who literally carried around a scale in her purse to restaurants trying to stick with the plan her trainer gave her, and she still couldn’t lose those last 10 pounds (until she worked with us)!

-Then there’s Valerie, (who is one of our Founding Members for our new Visionaries membership we’re launching July 1), who counted every morsel and chose a travel bag of chips over an apple so she’d know the exact numbers.
+Then there’s Valerie, who counted every morsel and chose a travel bag of chips over an apple so she’d know the exact numbers.
 And don’t get me wrong… She lost 100 pounds, but when she came to us she was terrified at gaining it back because she knew HOW she was losing the weight was unhealthy and unsustainable.
 And guess what… She is now free, healthy, and happier than ever a year later, eating vegan and eating intuitively!

 We’ve worked with 18 years olds up to 70 year olds.
 It’s amazing to be able to help teenagers like April (we’ve changed her name to protect privacy) who was 18 and had her whole life ahead of her.
 It’s equally as gratifying to work with people who are later in their lives, to break free from the prison of disordered eating for basically the first time in their lives.
 We helped them master their mindset with our SECS (episodes 4 & 7) and everything else in their lives started falling into place, and new opportunities began to open for them.